AllskyTeam/allsky/README.md

 If you don't want to configure the camera using the terminal, you can install the web based [graphical interface](https://github.com/thomasjacquin/allsky-portal).
 Please note that this will change your hostname to **allsky** (or whatever you called it when installing), install the lighttpd web server, and replace your `/var/www/html` directory.
 It will also move `config/settings_*.json` to `/etc/raspap/settings_*.json`.
-Using the graphical user interface (GUI) is **highly** recommended as it provides additional information on each setting and provides additional system information.
+Using the Web user interface (WebUI) is **highly** recommended as it provides additional information on each setting and provides additional system information.

 ```shell
 sudo gui/install.sh